The US Open – Everything you need to know!

 A Unique Watching Experience

 The challenging course setups also make the US Open it one of the most interesting events for fans of sport to watch.
 It can seem daunting to watch golfers drive the golf ball nearly 350 yards and make putts from seemingly anywhere on the green, but the U.S. Open brings these golfers back down the Earth.
-Amateur golfers can certainly relate watching these golfers struggling to make pars and bogeys on practically every hole, and that is what makes the U.S. Open both fun and unique to watch.
+Amateur golfers can certainly relate to watching these golfers struggling to make pars and bogeys on practically every hole, and that is what makes the U.S. Open both fun and unique to watch.

 A Work of Art